unnatibshah/unnatibshah/README.md

 <!-- - 🤔 I’m looking for help with ... -->
 - 😄 Pronouns: **she/her**

-- 💬 Ask me about **Any topic within the realm of data and software!**
+- 💬 Ask me about **any topic within the realm of data and software!**

 - 📫 Reach me at: **ubshah@usc.edu**